Eritrea

 Economic Impact

-A very large share of Eritrea's exports to the EU market are eligible for preferences granted by the EU's EBA arrangement.
+A large share of Eritrea's exports to the EU were eligible for EBA preferences in 2023.

 Preference utilisation and export diversification